Disclaimer: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Prepping

-Well, I figured that with the elastic back waist, it would fit.
-When I cut the fabric, there was enough fabric in the back for me to slip on and off.
+With size medium, there was enough fabric in the back for me to slip on and off.

 By the way, cutting rayon can be annoying, or any silky material for that matter.
 It’ll drape and move around on the cutting table.